erjank/teaching/motivation.md

 # Motivation and Demotivation

-In order for learners to step out into new and familiar terrain, they need encouragement.
-This chapter discusses typical ways that learners can be motivated, and more importantly, ways that we can demotivate them.
+Learners need encouragement to step out into new and familiar terrain, so this chapter discusses ways instructors can motivate them.
+More importantly, it discusses ways that we can accidentally *demotivate* them, and how we can avoid doing that.

 People learn best when they care about the topic and believe they can master it.
 This presents us with a problem because most people don't